SNNandhini/Cost-of-Living-Analysis/README.md

 The top 10 countries by Cost of Living Index are developing nations and their economic structure is very different from that of UK and so these cannot be compared.

 The G8 countries are not strictly the largest in the world nor the highest-income per capita, but they do represent the largest high-income countries.
-So we decided to use the G8 countries for this analysis.
+So we decided to use the G8 countries for this analysis.(Wikipedia, 2022)

 ## UK, in comparison with the other G8 countries
 We decided to start our analysis by studying the different cost indexes for the G8 countries in comparison to the UK.
 We plotted some bar and pie charts for this.